juan-phzy/real-estate-map/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 Reminder that you will need your own Google API Key and MapBox Token.

+## Deploy This Project

+Clone this project into your own GitHub repository.
+Make an account with Vercel and link your GitHub.
+Within Vercel you should see all your repositories.
+Choose this one and follow the instructions to deploy the live site.
+Add environment variables if needed.